folke/KOReader.patches/README.md

 # KOReader.patches

-Some of the patches I created for KOReader (Works with both Coverbrowser and Project: Title plugin).
+Some of the patches I created for KOReader (works with both Coverbrowser and Project: Title plugin).

-**NOTE: If you want to use any of this patches first you MUST install the `2--disable-all-CB-widgets.lua` for Coverbrowser or `2--disable-all-PT-widgets.lua` for Project: Title.
+**NOTE: If you want to use any of these patches, first you MUST install the `2--disable-all-CB-widgets.lua` for Coverbrowser or `2--disable-all-PT-widgets.lua` for Project: Title.
 Otherwise the patches may not work properly.**

 All these patches are tested on KOReader 2025.10 "Ghost" and Project: Title v3.5 and works perfectly.